voorhoede/lean-web-kit/src/client/components/social-share/readme.md

 - Supports share to Linkedin
 - Supports share to WhatsApp
 - Supports share via e-mail
-- Supports copy to clipboard*
+- Supports copy to clipboard (this feature doesn't work on iPhone/iPad, so the button is not shown on these devices.)

 - Tracks social interactions using Google Analytics

-* This feature doesn't work on iPhone/iPad, so the button is not shown on these devices.

 ### Props: